rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-experimental-features/ui-server-side-pagination.md

 </head>

 :::caution
-UI Server-Side Pagination is not intended for use in production at this time.
+UI server-side pagination is not intended for use in production at this time.
 This feature is considered highly experimental.
 SUSE customers should consult SUSE Support before activating this feature.
 :::